laocan/mediadrop/doc/install/quick-overview.rst

 #.
 For production, run ``paster make-config mediacore deployment.ini``
    and to create a unique ``deployment.ini`` config.
 On development machines there's already a ``development.ini`` file for you to use.
 #.
+Install your prefered database drivers.
+We recommend using MySQL or
+   PostgreSQL for production servers.
+Development environments can run sqlite.
+#.
 Configure your database credentials in the ini config file.
 #.
 Run ``paster setup-app path/to/your/config.ini`` to set up the database
    tables and data.